 Iguanas are native to both Central and South America and have quickly become one of the most popular pet lizards.
 They are primarily herbivores and are native to tropical conditions.
 They can grow to a maximum size of 7 feet long and come to weigh 20 pounds.
 Iguanas have a pale scale towards the back of their head to mark the parietal eye.
 They have an interesting bodily communication method and have sense organs that send signals to the pineal gland.
 This helps them to distinguish between day and night.

 Iguanas enjoy foraging for their meals and are naturally suited to digest various plant matter.
 They have a strong skull that can produce a hefty bite to chew and process a wide variety of vegetation.
-The most popular pet iguana is green iguana.
-They have been introduced into captivity for several years and have sparked an interest in many long-term lizard owners.
+The most popular pet iguana is the green iguana.
+They have been introduced as pets for several years and have sparked an interest in many long-term lizard owners.

 Are Iguanas Good Pets?

 Iguanas make poor pets for the average household.
 They are not good pets for people who do not have several years of lizard ownership and research.
-They are diurnal and are awake during the day and will rest during the night.
-They require a lot of human intervention to meet their cares high demands.
+They are diurnal, which means they are awake during the day and will rest during the night.
+They require a lot of human intervention to meet their care’s high demands.
 They are not self-sufficient and can become untamed if they are not handled regularly.
 Iguanas naturally have an aggressive nature that makes them a dangerous pet for children and adults who are not familiar with how to handle them.

 This is not to say they make bad pets.
 They make good pets for lizard experts who can tame them properly and meet all their care requirements.
 They are not good pets for people who stay in an apartment or suite and have no space for a large enclosure that will stem several meters.
 If you have young children in the household, an iguana will not be a good pet for you.
 They do have sharp teeth and a strong jaw that has the potential to inflict danger via a nasty bite if they are distressed.

-When kept appropriately do have the potential to make fun and interactive pets who you will spend a lot of time looking after them.
+When kept appropriately they do have the potential to make fun and interactive pets that you will spend a lot of time looking after.